lottojs/lotto/README.md

 [@lottojs/lotto](https://github.com/lottojs/lotto) is a simple, lightweight and dependency-free NodeJS web application framework, thought to help building apis on a quickly way due to the provision of built-in middlewares and helpers.

 ## Documentation
-Complete API documentation is available at [lottojs.tech](https://lottojs.tech).
+Complete API documentation is available at [lottojs.tech][documentation-url].

 ## Getting Started